Greek Civil War: Interlude: 1945–1946

 The Treaty of Varkiza transformed the KKE's political defeat into a military one.
 The ELAS's existence was terminated.
 The amnesty was not comprehensive because many actions during the German occupation and the Dekemvriana were classified as criminal, exempting the perpetrators from the amnesty.
-Thus, the authorities captured approximately 40,000 Communists or ex-ELAS members.
+Lawsuits for criminal offences began to be filed.
+It is estimated that around 80,000 people were prosecuted.
 As a result, a number of veteran partisans hid their weapons in the mountains, and 5,000 of them escaped to Yugoslavia although that was not encouraged by the KKE's leadership.

-Between 1945 and 1946, anticommunist forces allegedly killed about 1,190 communist civilians and tortured many others.
+In 1945 and 1946, anti-communist forces allegedly killed about 1,190 Communist civilians and tortured many others.
 Entire villages that had helped the partisans were attacked.
-The anticommunist forces are claimed to have admitted that they were "retaliating" for their suffering under ELAS rule.
-The reign of "White Terror" led many ex-ELAS members to form self-defence troops without any KKE approval.
+Some claimed that anti-communist forces admitted that they were "retaliating" for their suffering under ELAS rule.

-The KKE soon reversed its former political position, as relations between the Soviet Union and the Western Allies deteriorated.
-With the onset of the Cold War, communist parties everywhere moved to more militant positions.
+The KKE boycotted the March 1946 elections, which were won by the monarchist United Alignment of Nationalists (Inomeni Parataxis Ethnikofronon), the main member of which was Konstantinos Tsaldaris's People's Party.
+The KKE reversed its former political position after the arrival of Zachariadis.
 The change of political attitude and the choice to escalate the crisis derived primarily from the conclusion that regime subversion, which had not been successful in December 1944, could now be achieved.
-The KKE leadership decided in February 1946, "after weighing domestic factors, and the Balkan and international situation", to go forward with "organization of a new armed struggle against the Monarcho-Fascist regime".
-The KKE boycotted the March 1946 elections, which were won by the monarchist United Alignment of Nationalists (Inomeni Parataxis Ethnikofronon), the main member of which was Konstantinos Tsaldaris's People's Party.
 A referendum in September 1946 favored the retention of the monarchy, but the KKE claimed that it had been rigged.
 King George returned to Athens.

 The king's return to Greece reinforced British influence in the country.
-Nigel Clive, then a liaison officer to the Greek Government and later the head of the Athens station of MI6, stated, "Greece was a kind of British protectorate, but the British ambassador was not a colonial governor".
+Nigel Clive, then a liaison officer to the Greek government and later the head of the Athens station of MI6, stated, "Greece was a kind of British protectorate, but the British ambassador was not a colonial governor."
 There were to be six changes of prime ministers within just two years, an indication of the instability that would characterise the country's political life.